mwong775/melaniewong.github.io/README.md

 # mwong775.github.io
-My personal website developed using ReactJS and hosted on GitHub Pages
+My personal website developed using React and Typescript, hosted on GitHub Pages

 Deployment files exist on the `master` branch